ithygit/SDR-Attacks-on-Sensors/README.md

 The following file included in the repo are needed for the GPS Spoofing experiment (See the Wiki).

 * gps-sdr-sim.exe: Windows 64-bit executable for generating GPS bitstream (from [GPS-SDR-SIM releases](https://github.com/osqzss/gps-sdr-sim/releases))
+  * For Linux executables, complile from the source code [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim).
 * bladerf.script: transmission script for bladeRF-cli with BladeRF v1.0
 * bladerf2.0.script: transmission script for bladeRF-cli with BladeRF v2.0
 * brdc2830.19n: GPS broadcast ephemeris file (BRDC) on Oct.
 10, 2019 (from ftp://cddis.gsfc.nasa.gov/gnss/data/daily/)